sgeos/sgeos.github.io/_posts/2022-10-05-asm_playdate_development.markdown

 #### Running on Hardware

-To upload a PDX file to hardware, first run it in the simulator.
+To upload a PDX file to hardware, first, run it in the simulator.
 Then either “Upload Game to Device” from the “Device” menu or Playdate icon on the lower lefthand corner of the simulator (with the crank controls collapsed).
 Once the game is on the device, **pdutil** can be used to launch it.

 {% highlight sh %}
 # after the game is on the device
+PRODUCT="$(cat Source/pdxinfo | grep name | cut -d "=" -f 2-).pdx"
+PDUTIL_DEVICE="$(ls /dev/cu.usbmodemPD* | head -n 1)"
 pdutil "${PDUTIL_DEVICE}" run "/Games/${PRODUCT}"
 {% endhighlight %}

 Alternatively, **pdutil** can be used to directly upload the game to hardware from the command line.
+Note that the author could not get the following code to reliably work in a script because it takes time for the Playdate to become available after it is mounted in datadisk mode.

 {% highlight sh %}
 PDUTIL_DEVICE="$(ls /dev/cu.usbmodemPD* | head -n 1)"